Pathos0925/JWEM/README.md

  - Place the texture in the Skins folder and click "Reload Skins" in the UI.
  - Higher resolutions are only found on a few dinosaurs, I think the large sauropods, so only use a higher resolution if your target resolution requires it.
   - This method compresses the image on the GPU so it may take a few moments each time you load it.

+## Questions
+ - Where do I find textures for a dino?
+ 	- Search Google, theres a few methods.
+- Can I use ReShade with this?
+	- I dunno, maybe.
+Let me know what you find.

+## TODO
+stuff